aeternity/protocol/contracts/solidity.md

 # The Solidity Language

-Aeternity has limited support for the Solidity language bytecode and ABI.
+æternity has limited support for the Solidity language bytecode and ABI.
 There are a number of test cases and some scaffolding code.
 However, it is not mature enough to be part of consensus and thus the Solidity ABI is not allowed on chain.